VitorMeloDev/forge-libc/README.md

 ## Resources
 - [Cppreference](https://cppreference.com/c)
 - [Man pages (Linux programmer's manual)](https://man7.org/linux/man-pages/index.html)
+- [Estrutura de dados usando C (Aaron M. Tenenbaum, Yedidyah Langsam, Moshe J. Augenstein)]

 ### AI Usage
 AI (ChatGPT) was used during this project for the following tasks:
 - **Prompt:** Using the description given in "AI Instructions," I created a prompt that would help me in developing and understanding the code.
-As recommended, I used it after reviewing it in my other resources.
+- **Learning:** Understanding C programming concepts such as pointers, memory allocation, and string manipulation.
+Having something visual to base myself on helped me understand better.
+As recommended, I used it after reviewing it in my other resources and colleagues.
 - **Documentation:** Structuring and drafting this `README.md` to ensure it meets all the curriculum requirements while maintaining a clear and natural tone.
-- **Makefile boilerplate:** Assisting in setting up the initial logic for the library compilation rules.
+- **Makefile Guidance:** Discussing the structure and purpose of Makefile rules used to build the library.